JamieB92/MiniFolio-PP4/README.md

 ### User Story

-**Epic 6: Responsive Design**

-The "Responsive Design" epic focuses on optimizing the MiniFolio website for various devices and screen sizes.
-This includes implementing responsive design principles to ensure that users can seamlessly access and interact with the platform from desktops, laptops, tablets, and smartphones.
-A responsive design enhances user experience, making the website accessible and visually appealing across devices.

-Together, these six epics contribute to the creation of MiniFolio as an engaging and community-driven platform for miniature enthusiasts, providing a space to display, appreciate, and interact with board game and Warhammer miniatures.
+Together, these 5 epics contribute to the creation of MiniFolio as an engaging and community-driven platform for miniature enthusiasts, providing a space to display, appreciate, and interact with board game and Warhammer miniatures.

 ## Testing